Malmö harbour at dusk, home of ECCV 2026

 Keynote 4

-Our keynote lineup for the 4th edition is being finalised and will be announced soon.
+Our fourth keynote is awaiting confirmation and will be announced here shortly.

 Organizing Committee